Indigenous Truth & Reconciliation in the Workplace

 “Diversity is a fact; inclusion is a choice.” – Prime Minister Justin Trudeau

 If we want to be part of the solution, it’s important to ask the right questions.
-Many still ask; “what more can we do for Indigenous peoples?” – who by the way, are not a problem to be solved – instead ask; “what can I learn from Indigenous peoples?”
+Many still ask; “What more can we do for Indigenous Peoples?” – who by the way, are not a problem to be solved – instead ask; “What can we learn from Indigenous Peoples?”

 It’s also important to be educated on land acknowledgements and proper terminology, such as using First Nations, Metis, Inuit, etc., rather than Indian – Indians are from India.
 Language matters and how we talk about a group of people reflects our values.